ssimonlp/hostnfly/README.md

 # Guidelines
 1. Clone this repo (do not fork it)
+2. Make a new branch
 2. Commit your code as you do it
-3. Once you are done, contact us!
+3. Once you are done, make a pull request and contact us!

 # Backend test